abdelrmobarak/abdelrmobarak/README.md

 I'm an aspiring software developer from Canada.
 Below are a couple of cool facts about me.

 ## Some cool stuff
-* I am currently studying at Queen's University for Computing
+* I am currently studying at Queen's University for Computing and a Minor in Statistics
 * I'm a big sports fan, specifically a basketball guy
 * I'm interested in all things tech